 With the commencement of the Strategic Cropping Land Amendment Regulation (No. 1) 2012 (Qld) on 21 December 2012, a number of changes have been made to the strategic cropping land (SCL) regime in Queensland, including:

 a new standard conditions code for resource activities;

 A new version of the SCL trigger map has been approved by the chief executive, with effect from 21 December 2012.

 Version 2 of the trigger map removes a number of areas that were erroneously mapped as potential SCL, including beaches and foreshores, existing major infrastructure such as mine pits, power stations and dams, and areas designated as ‘urban’ in the Mackay, Isaac and Whitsunday Regional Plan and the Wide Bay Burnett Regional Plan.
 We understand that no new areas of potential SCL have been added.

 The Department of Natural Resources and Mines' online mapping tool now incorporates the new mapping.
-Digital data of the amended trigger map for use in GIS mapping programs is also publicly available on the Queensland Government Information Service (QGIS) website.
+Digital data of the amended trigger map for use in GIS mapping programs are also publicly available.

 New standard conditions code for resource activities

 The standard conditions code for resource activities (Code) simplifies the SCL compliance framework for certain resource activities that have a temporary impact and are considered to pose a relatively low risk to SCL.
 Proponents who are able to comply with the standard conditions contained in the Code may make an application for a compliance certificate, rather than undergo full assessment under the Strategic Cropping Land Act 2011 (Qld).

 The new Code, also effective from 21 December 2012, is divided into three parts: